 I love the book’s proposal of slow church.
 I think God is in to slow, patient building – think of the long-haul perspective for revealing his Son and Messiah, Jesus; think of the patient unfolding of Scripture over centuries and centuries; think of the longest wait we’ve encountered as God’s people, that being the final summing up of all things at the coming of Jesus.

 God loves to take his good time.
 Perhaps we should take up the ways of our Father as well.

 Would I recommend this book?
-Well, noting I’ve said it’s one of the top books I’ve read in my Christian life, then, yes, of course, I would recommend it.
+Well, noting I’ve said it’s one of the better books I’ve read on the church, then, yes, of course, I would recommend it.
 To all – pastors, theologians and lay-folk.
 To all – Evangelicals, Protestant mainlines, Eastern Orthodox and Roman Catholics.
 Matter of fact, I think it will now be a main text of the Missiology class I teach in the spring.
 It’s well worth your time and investment.